 We remind children about the rules in a positive way and praise those who are keeping to them.
-Children know the school rules and the reasons for them and what the sanctions will be for those who infringe them.
+Children know the school rules and the reasons for them.
+They know what the consequences will be for those who infringe them.